bcgov/aqwarnings/frontend/warnings/2025-11-04_issue_o3_Kamloops.md

 :::

-{{< inline_alert_start>}} Please see the [PDF version of this Air Quality Warning](/warnings/2025-11-04_issue_o3_obr_Kelowna.pdf) for the statutory decision-maker sign-off related to open burning restrictions.
+{{< inline_alert_start>}} Please see the [PDF version of this Air Quality Warning](/warnings/2025-11-04_issue_o3_Kamloops.pdf) for the statutory decision-maker sign-off related to open burning restrictions.
 {{< inline_alert_end >}}

-The Ministry of Environment and Parks in collaboration with the Interior Health Authority has issued an Air Quality Warning for Kelowna due to elevated ground level ozone.
+The Ministry of Environment and Parks in collaboration with the Interior Health Authority has issued an Air Quality Warning for Kamloops due to elevated ground level ozone.

 Exposure to ground level ozone is particularly a concern for infants,